gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }, files)
 ```

-A keen observer would have noticed that `beam.ParDo2` was used by ExtractHistogram, instead of `beam.ParDo`.
+A keen observer would have noticed that [`beam.ParDo2`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#ParDo2) was used by ExtractHistogram, instead of [`beam.ParDo`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#ParDo).
 This function works the same, but returns two PCollections.
 In our case, the first is the normal output, and the second is a PCollection<KV<string, string>>.
-This second collection is keyed on the unique id of the painting have an issue, and the value the error message.
+This second collection is keyed on the unique identifer of the painting having an issue, and the value is the error message.

 Since returning a error is optional, the errors PCollection was passed to `extractHistogramFn`’s `ProcessElement` as a `errors func(string, string)`.

-Throughout we use this kind of errors PCollection from every stage, and at the end of the pipeline they are collected together and output to a errors log file:
+Throughout we use this kind of error PCollections from every stage, and at the end of the pipeline they are collected together and output to a single errors log file:

 ```go
 // WriteErrorLog takes multiple PCollection<KV<string,string>>s combines them